Everything You Need to Know About the Master of Science in Nursing (MSN) Degree

 MSN-degreed nurses can work in any medical environment in which hands-on healthcare is needed, as well as in healthcare leadership, technology, and policy roles.

-• According to the Bureau of Labor Statistics, there is a projected 31 percent change in employment for advanced-degreed nurses in a clinical setting, while in careers outside of a patient care setting, growth is expected to be even greater.
+- According to the Bureau of Labor Statistics, employment for advanced-degreed nurses in clinical settings is projected to change by 38 percent, while growth is expected to be even greater in careers outside of patient care settings.

-• The American Medical Informatics Association estimates a need for as many as 70,000 nurse informaticists in the next several years, while the American Association of Colleges of Nursing is calling for aggressive action “to expand capacity in their programs” in order to meet the nation’s expanding nursing workforce need.
+- The American Medical Informatics Association estimates a need for as many as 70,000 nurse informaticists in the next several years, while the American Association of Colleges of Nursing calls for aggressive action “to expand capacity in their programs” to meet the nation’s expanding nursing workforce need.

-There are four different routes to earning a Master of Science in Nursing degree, and choosing the one that is most appropriate to you will largely depend upon your current educational and professional background.
+There are four different routes to earning a Master of Science in Nursing degree, and choosing the most appropriate one will largely depend upon your current educational and professional background.
 They are:

 >> Show Me Online MSN Programs